-Diversifying a portfolios equity weighting by sub-classes still provides value because while correlation measures the extent that two investments "move together", it does not describe the magnitude of the relationship.
-As an example, in 2016 the Vanguard Mid-Cap ETF and the Vanguard Small-Cap ETF displayed a positive correlation of 0.97, they moved in the same direction 97% of the time.
-However, the return numbers tell a different story with the Small-Cap ETF returning 17.27% vs. the Mid-Cap ETF returning 10.56%.
+Diversifying a portfolio's equity weighting by sub-classes still provides value because while correlation measures the extent that two investments "move together", it does not describe the magnitude of the relationship.
+As an example, in 2024 the Vanguard Mid-Cap ETF and the Vanguard Small-Cap ETF displayed a positive correlation of 0.97, they moved in the same direction 97% of the time.
+However, the return numbers tell a different story with the Mid-Cap ETF returning 10.56%.
 From one year to the next it is very difficult to predict which sub-asset class will be the top performer so having exposure to many of them is a prudent strategy.